bl4ckh402/bitpesa/README.md

 ## 🚀 Overview

-BitPesa is a revolutionary cross-chain DeFi lending platform that bridges traditional financial services with decentralized finance.
+BitPesa is a cross-chain DeFi lending platform that bridges traditional financial services with decentralized finance.
 Built on the Internet Computer Protocol (ICP) and integrated with multiple blockchain networks, BitPesa enables users to:

 - **Deposit Bitcoin** as collateral
 - **Borrow Local Currency** (KES/USD) against Bitcoin collateral